 2. WHO CAN ENTER: Anyone with or without (we rent them) a canoe, kayak or SUP board and wants to experience some awesome fishing, scenery, and camaraderie.
 This excludes any use of a trolling motor and any other gas, electric or non-human powered motor.

 3. REGISTRATION AND FEES: We wanted to provide a low cost tournament with extra special service, food, prizes, and fishing action.
 Price includes entry fee, shuttling of people and equipment, staff to assist with getting on and off the river, participation gift, cash prizes and merchandise prizes for at least 4-6 places, door prizes, awards ceremony with a great meal, and equipment rentals available if you pay the extra amount.
 Our goal is for all participants to take home prizes.

-See tournament web page for costs including early bird registration cost and deadline.
+See tournament web page for costs and deadlines.

-Payment can be made on the CWOutfitting.com web site by credit card or in person at our shop with credit card, check or cash at any time before the Friday night pre-registration meeting.
+Payment can be made on the CWOutfitting.com web site by credit card or in person at our shop with credit card, check or cash at any time before the Friday night deadline.

 4. SCHEDULE: Please visit the tournament web page at cwoutfitting.com for full details.

-Participants choosing their own shuttle can fish any Mississippi River stretch within 60 min of Clear Waters Outfitting provided they follow all other rules.
+Participants choosing their own shuttle can fish any Mississippi River stretch between St Cloud and Elk River provided they follow all other rules.
 You will need to declare what stretch of river you are fishing at the pre-tournament check in.

 Wade fishing is permitted provided the competitor uses his kayak to access the fishing location.
 Bass caught while wading or walking the shoreline ARE eligible for submission; however, each competitor must be within sight of his kayak while fishing, and the kayak must appear in every bass photo submitted.
 Competitors may depart the boat to catch and land fish or to make the boat more accessible to fishing waters.
 If a competitor must go out of sight of his kayak for any reason (e.g., for a restroom break or to contact a tournament official by phone or other means, or to report an emergency), he must cease fishing until he returns to his kayak, at which time he may resume fishing.